TheNevix/TheNevix.Utils.RequestHandler/README.md

 In this example, you receive an HttpResponseMessage object.
 You can then check the status code, deserialize the response body, and handle the data accordingly.

+The possible HTTP methods are:

+- GetRequest
+- PostRequest
+- PutRequest
+- PatchRequest
+- DeleteRequest

 ### HTTP request with ExecuteAsync&lt;TResponse&gt;()

 This example demonstrates how to send an HTTP request and let the library convert the JSON response into a provided response model.